mlibrary/pride/.github/pull_request_template.md

 ## Testing
 List instructions on how to test the pull request.
 Some examples:

-- Run the tests to make sure they pass (`docker-compose run --rm web bundle exec rspec`).
-  - Break the new/updated unit tests to make sure they're working properly.
+- Build the repository (`npm run build`).
-- Make sure the PR is consistent in these browsers:
+- Make sure the PR is consistent in repositories that use `pride`.
-  - [x] Chrome
-  - [x] Firefox
-  - [x] Safari
-  - [ ] Edge (the assignee was not able to test the pull request in this browser)
-- Run accessibility tests:
-  - [x] WAVE
-  - [x] ARC Toolkit
-  - [x] axe DevTools
 - _How to use the feature_.